Careers360 Logo

 Answer:

-The external features and habitats of animals belonging to class, amphibia and reptilia are as follows: -
+The external features and habitats of animals belonging to the class, amphibia and reptilia are as follows: -

 Amphibia

-2. Their have a pair of limbs.
+2. They have a pair of limbs.

 3. Their eyes have eyelids.

-4. A tympanum is representing the ears.
+4. A tympanum represents the ears.

 5. Examples are Rana(frog) and cobra